muratgenc/NSX-Commands/README.md

+Note: After logging into the root shell of an ESXi host, you can do one of the following:
+Use a singleton NSX CLI directly from the root shell by running the ```nsxcli –c <cmd-to-run>``` command.

 Step 1: Store Credentials in Terraform Enterprise Create a Terraform Enterprise Workspace:
 Navigate to your Terraform Enterprise dashboard and create a new workspace.